 Heritage has been a member of the prestigious Educational Records Bureau (ERB) since 1996.
 The ERB is an organization that includes approximately 2,000 schools worldwide.
 In order to maintain membership in this organization, a school must have a college preparatory curriculum and students who consistently perform well on standardized achievements tests.
 The ERB provides our standardized testing battery (the CTP 4), which is the only standardized achievement test designed specifically for high-achieving school and schools wishing to set high standards.

 Many vital functions of life at Heritage Christian Academy are dependent upon the efforts of parent volunteers.
-There are many opportunities for parents to be involved in the school in areas ranging from assisting with carpool, serving hot lunches, chaperoning field trips, serving as a class parent, and helping to coordinate Grandparents’ Day or Fine Arts Day.
-A list of volunteer opportunities is included in our registration packet and is distributed at Parent Night before the start of each school year.
+There are many opportunities for parents to be involved in the school in areas ranging from assisting with carpool, assisting with maintenance items, chaperoning field trips, serving as a class parent, and helping to coordinate Grandparents’ Day or Fine Arts Day.
+A list of volunteer opportunities is included in our registration packet and is distributed at Parent Orientation before the start of each school year.

 Students at Heritage wear uniforms that differ depending on the age of the student.
-Specifics about the uniforms and where to buy them are included with the registration packet once a student is officially enrolled.
+Specifics about our school uniforms and where to buy them are included with the registration packet once a student is officially enrolled.
 Heritage also has a uniform closet in which previously worn uniforms are available for a small donation.

-Students in Classes 1 through high school attend school from 8:10 a.m. until 2:45 p.m., Monday through Friday, with Classes 1 and 2 having the option of a noon dismissal on Mondays, Wednesdays, and Fridays.
+Students in Classes 1 through 8 attend school from 8:10 a.m. until 2:45 p.m., Monday through Friday, with Class 1 having the option of a noon dismissal on Mondays, Wednesdays, and Fridays.
 Parents of Kindergarten students have the opportunity to choose from a variety of different schedules.
 Read more >